Zeno and the Stoics

 "When a man is born, the Stoics say, he has the commanding-part of his soul like a sheet of paper ready for writing upon.
 On this he inscribes each of his conceptions.
 This begins with the senses.
 For by perceiving something, e.g., white, they have a memory of it when it has departed.
 And when many memories of a similar kind have occurred, we then say we have experience.
 For the plurality of similar impressions is experience.
 Some conceptions arise naturally in the aforesaid ways and undesignatedly, others through our own instruction and attention.
 The later are called conceptions only, the former are called preconceptions as well" (Pseudo-Plutarch, Placita 4.11; LS 39 E).

-The Stoics appeal to "cognitive impressions" (φαντασίαι καταληπτικαί) in their theory of knowledge and their explanation of the life in which we are happy.
+The Stoics appeal to "cognitive impressions" (φαντασίαι καταληπτικαί) in their theory of knowledge and their explanation of the life in which we are happier than all others.

 How the Stoics understand cognitive impressions is not straightforward, but we can make some progress by first considering how they understand the development of reason.

 The Stoics think that human beings naturally develop reason as they become adults.
-Children initially have the same kind of impressions as animals, but they eventually develop "preconceptions" of colors, shapes, and other simple perceptual features of reality.
+In this, they followed Aristotle against Plato.
+Children initially lack reason and have the same kind of impressions as nonhuman animals, but they as they mature they naturally develop "preconceptions" of colors, shapes, and other simple perceptual features of reality.
 They think that more complex preconceptions arise naturally from these simple ones.

 "Reason ... is said to be completed from our preconceptions during our first seven years" (Pseudo-Plutarch, Placita 4.11).